Omaha visits North Texas on 4-game road slide

 Denton, Texas; Saturday, 6 p.m.
 EST

-BOTTOM LINE: Omaha will attempt to end its four-game road losing streak when the Mavericks play North Texas.
+BOTTOM LINE: Omaha hits the road against North Texas looking to break its four-game road skid.

-The Mean Green have gone 3-0 in home games.
-North Texas ranks sixth in C-USA in rebounding averaging 31.7 rebounds.
-Abou Ousmane leads the Mean Green with 5.9 boards.
+The Mean Green are 3-0 in home games.
+North Texas averages 58.7 points and has outscored opponents by 6.7 points per game.

-The Mavericks have gone 0-4 away from home.
-Omaha allows 76.9 points to opponents and has been outscored by 10.1 points per game.
+The Mavericks are 0-4 on the road.
+Omaha ranks ninth in the Summit with 29.1 rebounds per game led by Frankie Fidler averaging 5.5.

-TOP PERFORMERS: Tylor Perry is shooting 50.0% and averaging 19.0 points for the Mean Green.
-Kai Huntsberry is averaging 12.7 points for North Texas.
+TOP PERFORMERS: Tylor Perry is scoring 19.0 points per game with 2.2 rebounds and 2.4 assists for the Mean Green.
+Kai Huntsberry is averaging 12.7 points and 3.0 rebounds while shooting 38.5% for North Texas.

-Frankie Fidler is scoring 11.0 points per game and averaging 5.5 rebounds for the Mavericks.
-Marquel Sutton is averaging 11.0 points for Omaha.
+Jaeden Marshall is shooting 25.0% from beyond the arc with 1.1 made 3-pointers per game for the Mavericks, while averaging 9.4 points.
+Marquel Sutton is averaging 11 points for Omaha.

 The Associated Press created this story using technology provided by Data Skrive and data from Sportradar.